asimmanna17/RRPR2024/README.md

 #### Code verification:
 In this case, the code for the algorithm is demonstrated using a very small subset availabe in `./Dataset` folder.
 #### Result reproducibility:
 To reproduce the results shown in **Table 2 and Table 3**, the full dataset provided above must be used and saved in the appropriate directory, i.e., `.\Dataset`.
-For training, the `train.py` script should be executed using the `train` folder by providing hash code length {16,32,48,64}. **However, the training process can be skipped since the pre-trained model has already been uploaded at `.\Datastore\Models`**.
+For training, the `train.py` script should be executed using the `train` folder by providing hash code length {16,32,48,64}. **However, the training process can be skipped since the pre-trained model has already been uploaded at [here](https://github.com/asimmanna17/model_duplicate/tree/main/Datastore/Models)**.
 Once the trained model is available, the inference results can be reproduced by running `evaluation.py` with the `gallery` and '`query` folders.
 Ensure that all data paths are correctly linked to the code.

 \noindent **For Table 4 and Figure 5**, the notebook `demo.ipynb` can be used.